Infographic: Skills of a successful CA

 A CA with good analytical skills has the ability to solve complex problems using a logical informed decision-making, using different sources of information to support their chosen approach.
 The ability to use 'big data' is a key development in business, and something that good CAs are already well aware of.

 The sheer volume and availability of information and data can be overwhelming.
-However, CAs who can interpret and use this data to drive their business (or their clients' businesses) forward will have a strong competitive advantage.
+However, CAs who can interpret and use this data to drive their business (or their clients' business) forward will have a strong competitive advantage.

 CAs are often an integral part of an organisation's strategic top team.
 Not only do they need to work effectively with people who have similar skills, but as they become more strategic, they also need to collaborate across different departments and business functions, working on multi-disciplinary teams with external clients as well.